 Before each study day the objectives of the day will be made clear to both participants and tutors.
 The participants (FDs) will be expected to give feedback immediately following the sessions.
 This immediate feedback will be used to help maintain high standards or make improvements and adjustments to the presentation and format of study days where appropriate.

 Delayed feedback on the impact of each study day will be given through the electronic portfolio.
 Timing for this delayed feedback may vary, but a period of four weeks is suggested.
 The delayed feedback is intended to assess the impact of the study day on patient care.

 E-portfolio is the FD’s Electronic Personal Development Plan, and it needs your input throughout the year.
 There are a number of tasks that you and the FD need to complete in a timely manner.
 You would be well advised to complete relevant sections of the portfolio each and every week for the first 6 months.
 If there is a delay in completing this, the TPD can tell whether it is being held up because of a lack of input from the ES, or whether it is the FD.
 Its completion is a requirement for successful completion of the FD year.

-Log in to the Dental E-portfolio website.
+The website address is https://www.dftportfolio.nhs.uk/login .
 You should be provided with your login and password details a week or two before the FD arrives for their first day of work.
 If you do not get this, you may call the web team on 020 7400 8989 and ask for your details.
 Any items displayed in red are for you to complete.
 The FD’s will need you to cover e-portfolio and its use in their first week.

 Other than the EPDP, there are a couple of other requirements that the FD will need to successfully complete in order to be awarded their certificate.